SCRCA site 231281: Hellifield Station

 The heyday for Hellifield was between 1901 and 1914.
 Taking 1910 as an example, around 60 uniformed station staff handled approximately 90 passenger trains a day.
 During the course of the same year, 28 engines and two snow ploughs were based at the Hellifield shed and the exchange sidings handled around 200,000 wagons.
 Services and staffing levels were significantly reduced during the First World War and they never quite recovered to the pre-war levels.

-The trackwork serving the south-eastern ('Up') bay was removed on 11th April 1965.
-That serving the north-western ('Down') bay was removed on 2nd January 1966.
+Traffic declined significantly during the 1960s and the condition of the station buildings began to deteriorate rapidly.
+The trackwork serving the south-eastern ('Up') bay was removed on 11th April 1965 and the trackwork serving the north-western ('Down') bay was removed on 2nd January 1966.

 Key parts of the passenger station were designated Grade II Listed on 7th April 1977.
 List Entry Number 1131702 specifically mentions the underground passage and ramp (including the associated gates, ceramic tiles and railings, the "main passenger building", the "extensive cast iron and glazed canopy", the 3rd class refreshement kiosk (described as a "C20 plank extension") and the weighing scales (described as "late-C19 cast iron weighbridge").